What Is Virtual Health Care?

 Chief among these drawbacks is the issue of access.
 A trip to the doctor’s office can be time-consuming, expensive, and generally inconvenient for patients and their families.
 Likewise, physicians are sometimes limited in their ability to optimally care for their patients because a physical barrier or distance separates them.
 Furthermore, traveling to the doctor’s office for completing or reviewing routine paperwork is a major inconvenience, to say the least.
 Thankfully, this is where virtual health care comes in to play.

 Virtual health care includes innovations such as virtual health kiosks and portals, remote consultations, and electronic personal health records.
-These components work together to allow for easier access to care, such as virtual wellness coaching, remote monitoring, video visits, and online health chats, among several other benefits that we will examine a little more closely below.
+These components work together to allow for easier access to care, such as virtual wellness coaching, remote monitoring, video visits, and online health chats, among several other benefits that this article will examine a little more closely.

 What Are the Advantages of Virtual Care?